Sandy Hook Pilots

 Sandy Hook Pilots are licensed maritime pilots that are members of the Sandy Hook Pilots Association for the Port of New York and New Jersey, the Hudson River, and Long Island Sound.
 Sandy Hook pilots guide oceangoing vessels, passenger liners, freighters, and tankers in and out of the harbor.
 The peninsulas of Sandy Hook, and Rockaway in Lower New York Bay define the southern entrance to the port at the Atlantic Ocean.

 History

 The Sandy Hook pilots have been piloting ships in the New York Harbor for over 300 years and can be traced back to 1694.
-The group of men and women ensure safe passage for ships going through The Narrows, which is one of the most important entrances into the harbors of the Port of New York and New Jersey.
+The group of men and women ensure safe passage for ships going through The Narrows, which is one of the entrances into the harbors of the Port of New York and New Jersey.

 Lying below the surface of the bay and extending from the tip of Sandy Hook to the south shore of Long Island is a series of shoals that separate New York–New Jersey Harbor Estuary from the deeper waters of the Atlantic; known as the Bar of Sandy Hook.
 For over three centuries the mariners tasked with guiding the ships across this bar have been known as Sandy Hook pilots.